Skip to content

 1. c.chunk_by(*by, size=None)

-2. c.chunk_by_condition(condition) - it takes the condition as a conversion of an element (c.this) and the existing chunk (c.CHUNK)
+2. c.chunk_by_condition(condition) - it takes the condition as a conversion of an element (c.this) and the existing chunk (c.CHUNK).
+See Placeholders & Special References for more context-specific references.

 from convtools import conversion as c